kiouku/interview-sheet/DataStructures.md

 | Insertion            | O(1)                    | O(n)                       |
 | Delete               | O(1)                    | O(n)                       |

-## Hash vs Balanced Tree vs Sorted Vector

 ## Bloom filters or HashSet

 ### Definition

 Useful to evaluate if a given value is part or not of set of data without need to store the data.
 This give great space efficiency.

 ### Need to know

 * Similar to hash tables.
 Fast insertions and look ups.
 * Much more space efficients than hash tables.
 * Does not store the data and hence deletions are not allowed.
 * Small false positive probability.
 It might indicate that something is inserted in the filter when it was　never　inserted.
-This happens when all the bits for all the hash functions of a particle input x are set to 1 by insertions of other objects.
+This　happens when all the bits.
+For all the hash functions of a particle input x are set to 1 by insertions of other objects.
 * Usages: early spellcheckers, list of forbidden passwords, networks routers (Limited space) keep a list of host.

 ### Implementation

 * Array of n bits so that n/|S|= # of bits per object in dataset S.
 * k hash functions.